About American Bank

 Q: How can I edit a ‘pending payment’?

 A: If the payment is in the ‘Pending Payments’ column, you may choose ‘change’ to edit the pending payment or ‘cancel’ to cancel the pending payment.

 Q: Where can I view my History?

 A: To view the history for a specific biller or payee, you can choose the 'Activity' link under that company/person.
 If you want to view the Payment History for all of your billers/payees, click 'Activity' in the left menu.
-For consumer customers who use AmericanBank Mobile, you can also access the Bill History from your mobile device by signing on to AmericanBank Mobile and choosing Payments from the menu and then selecting Bill Pay History.
+For consumer customers who use AmericanBank Mobile, you can also access the Bill History from your mobile device by signing on to AmericanBank Mobile and choosing Pay Bills from the left menu and then selecting Activity.

 Q: What are eBills?

 A: eBills are electronic bills that are delivered to you through the Bill Pay service upon your request.
 The Bill Pay service contains a list of companies that have the capability to send eBills.
 Each time you create a payee, you can request to add an eBill at the same time.
 Once the bill is received, you will receive an email alerting you that the bill has arrived and you will be able to sign-on to AmericanBank Online to view, pay or delete the eBill or cancel the eBill service.
 You will also have the option to automatically pay your eBill on the payment due date listed on the eBill.
 If you choose to utilize this feature, you can choose to: 1) always pay the eBill, which allows the minimum payment due to be paid or the entire bill, if no minimum is specified; or 2) only pay eBills less than a specified amount, which allows the bill to be paid only if the amount is less than the specified amount.
 Once auto-pay is set-up, the money is automatically withdrawn from your designated checking account.
 Your eBills will be retained in Online Bill Pay for a period of six (6) months.